vickyhella/vickyhella.github.io/docs/website-management/broken-links.md

 You can run `blc --help` to find more available options.

 :::note
-You need to replace `<URL>` or `<path>` with the actual ones that you want to find broken links for.
+Replace `<URL>` or `<path>` with the actual ones that you want to find broken links for.
 :::

 ### GitHub actions

-Instead of running the command for broken links, you can also add a GitHub action to automate link checks.
+Instead of running the command to find broken links, you can also add a GitHub action to automate link checks.
 This documentation project uses the [Markdown link check ](https://github.com/gaurav-nelson/github-action-markdown-link-check) GitHub action to find broken links.

 To use this GitHub Action:

-1. Create a new file in your project's root, which should be `.github/workflows/action.yml`.
+1. Create a new `.github/workflows/action.yml` file in your project's root.
 2. Open the file, and copy-paste the following workflow to your file.

   ```yml